nbrandaleone-blog/myblog/_posts/2020-04-22-Fargate-Spot.md

 Now, let's launch a sample task.
 I have already created a task definition, and a security group (which allows HTTP traffic).
 The same concept applies for launching an ECS service.

+Notice that I am simply using one Capacity Provider (FARGATE_SPOT), and it has a weight of 1.
+However, it is possible to utilize both Capacity Providers, and to mix the weights along with an optional *base* argument.
+This allow for great flexibility when it comes to mixing FARGATE and FARGATE_SPOT providers which allows for safety if our Spot fleet is reclaimed.

+The syntax for the `capacityProvider` argument is: `capacityProvider=string,weight=integer,base=integer ...`.

 ``` sh
 aws ecs run-task \
      --capacity-provider-strategy capacityProvider=FARGATE_SPOT,weight=1 \